rickyah/ini-parser/README.md

-drunken-octo-adventure
+Ini File Parser
 ======================

-Manage data from a an INI file format the easy way!
+.Net library for managing data from a an INI file format the easy way!